sfneal/certbot/README.md

 ## Usage

-Add a 'certbot' container with a certificates volume that is shared with your webserver(s) to your docker-compose.yml.
+Add a 'certbot' container with a certs volume that is shared with your webserver(s) to your docker-compose.yml.

 ```yaml
 certbot: